 An improper draft is typically able to be noticed.
 You can spot a draft problem by inspecting the masonry.
 If the façade, front of the fireplace, hearth, or hearth extension is layered with an unusual amount of soot; you may have a drafting problem.
 A fireplace with an incorrect design may be the culprit.
 The flue, which is a ceramic-lined passageway that is inside the chimney could not be proportionate to the firebox.
-An incorrect design is unfortunately a common occurrence in fireplace masonry, in which fire codes from the Chimney Safety Institute of America are ignored in the building process.
+An incorrect design is, unfortunately, a common occurrence in fireplace masonry, in which fire codes are ignored in the building process.
 Therefore, it is so important to hire a professional.

 If a chimney is not tall enough it will not draft properly.
 A taller chimney will draft air better than a shorter one.
 Chimney sweep technicians can extend a chimney by adding masonry to increase the height.
 Have you checked your lockbox or damper opening?
 If you have not burned a fire all season, and you go to light your first fire of the year and it is not drafting properly.
 Sometimes fixing a draft issue is as easy as opening your lockbox or damper.
 If they are closed, it will not allow smoke to reach the flue.
 Another common issue is if the firebox is too shallow, or too deep, smoke will not properly draft.

 Wood and Fuel